ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-2.md

 ## Porting to Arm64 with Arm64EC

 There are two ways of porting DLLs to Arm64 with Arm64EC.
 Which one you use depends on whether you use MSBuild or CMake projects.
-In the previous section, you used CMake, so you can use CMake here, too.
+In the previous section, we used CMake so we will use CMake here, too.

-To port the DLL, modify the CMakePresets.json​ file by adding a final statement block so that the file looks like the following code snippet:
+To port the DLL, modify the **CMakePresets.json​** file by adding a final statement block so that the file looks like the following code snippet:

 ```cmake
 {